You cite a source in your paper and suddenly it says:

 - Both entries were cited in the document

-- Later you realise this and you deletes one of the entries in Zotero
+- Later you realise this and you delete one of the entries in Zotero

 - However, the accompanying citation remains in your Word document